-No matter which material you choose, these options give you the flexibility to select a specific color that suits your kitchen’s style and your home decor:
+No matter which flooring material you select, these options give you the flexibility to select a specific color that suits your kitchen’s style and your home decor:

-- Dark floors: Dark colors, from espresso to true black, make a dramatic statement with white cabinets.
+- Dark floors: Dark colors, from shades of espresso to true black, make a dramatic statement with white cabinets.
 Dark options are best with white cabinets in modern spaces, especially if you have dark accents in your kitchen, such as your backsplash.

-- Medium floors: If dark feels a bit too overwhelming for your kitchen or style, go a few shades lighter with medium colors.
-A slightly dark gray shade is modern, while beige wood tones are natural and versatile.
-Avoid hues that are too orange, as that can look outdated and clash with your white cabinetry.
+- Medium floors: If dark feels a bit too overwhelming for your kitchen or style, going a few shades lighter may be a better fit.
+A slightly dark gray shade is modern, while natural beige wood tones are versatile.
+Avoid hues that are too orange, as they can look outdated and don’t pair well with your white cabinetry.

 - Light floors: Light hardwood is the best color floor for a white kitchen if you want to maintain an airy feel.
-Pine or golden oak options — as long as they aren’t too yellow — will add just enough color contrast to let your kitchen stand out without overwhelming the room.
+Golden oak or pine options — as long as they aren’t too yellow — will add just enough color contrast to let your kitchen shine without overwhelming the room.

 - White floors: White isn’t as common as the other options above.
 However, white hardwood or tile can fit with a white kitchen if you want a rustic look and feel.
-It’s also best for households without pets or kids as white floors can show stains and damage more easily.
-Use a matte white flooring and balance it with gray or brown neutrals elsewhere in your kitchen.
+It’s also best for households without pets or kids as white floors can easily stain and damage.
+Use a matte finish for your white flooring and balance it with brown or gray neutrals elsewhere in your kitchen.